valkey-io/valkey-doc/commands/cluster-reset.md

-Reset a Redis Cluster node, in a more or less drastic way depending on the reset type, that can be **hard** or **soft**.
+Reset a Valkey Cluster node, in a more or less drastic way depending on the reset type, that can be **hard** or **soft**.
 Note that this command **does not work for masters if they hold one or more keys**, in that case to completely reset a master node keys must be removed first, e.g. by using `FLUSHALL` first,